survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![JSPM](images/jspm.png)

 Using JSPM is quite different than previous tools.
-It comes with a little command line tool of its own that is used to install new packages to the project, create a production bundle, and so on.
+It comes with a command line tool of its own that is used to install new packages to the project, create a production bundle, and so on.
 It supports [SystemJS plugins](https://github.com/systemjs/systemjs#plugins) that allow you to load various formats to your project.

 ## Webpack